PseudoKnight/CHNaughty/README.md

 [Spigot 1.8.8](https://github.com/PseudoKnight/CHNaughty/releases/tag/v2.0.1) (CommandHelper 3.3.2)

 ## Functions
-### open_sign{[player], signLocation, [lines]}
+### open_sign{[player], signLocation, [side], [lines]}
 Opens a sign editor for the given sign location.
+The side is optional and must be FRONT or BACK. (default FRONT)
-Lines must be an array with 4 values or null.
-If not provided, it'll use the lines from the given sign.
+Lines must be an array with up to 4 values or null.
+If not provided, it'll use the existing lines.
 Throws CastException if not a sign block.

 ### open_book{[playerName], pages | [playerName], hand}
 Sends a virtual book to a player.
 Accepts an array of pages or the player hand (MAIN_HAND, OFF_HAND) in which an existing book resides.